 What is the Community Infrastructure Levy

 The Community Infrastructure Levy (CIL) is a planning charge.
 It allows us to charge developers who are building in our area.
-It will replace Section 106 contributions in many cases.

 It applies all development where there is an increase in floorspace.
 It is charged in £ per square metre of gross internal floorspace.
 The charges are based on type and location of the development.